-- Since the legislation is unique to each community, no two occupancy taxes are automatically the same.
+- Since the legislation is unique to each community, no two occupancy taxes are necessarily the same.
 Every community's situation is dependent upon a variety of considerations.
 These may include the strength of the local tourism sector; the number and types of lodging properties in each community; the concentration of accommodations within municipal boundaries (or the lack of cities or towns in some counties); the number of cities or towns in a county with their own occupancy tax; and competitive destination marketplace considerations.
 Simply put, every community's needs for developing their own visitor economy are different, which is one reason why every piece of North Carolina occupancy tax legislation is unique.
-There are, however, many similarities in the enabling legislation passed in the last two decades. - In North Carolina, consumers always pay sales tax on the cost of their lodging in addition to occupancy tax.
-The sales tax generated by accommodations amounts to many millions of additional dollars annually which goes to state and local governments. - Occupancy tax is different from a prepared meals taxes, which are levied by a few communities in North Carolina and governed by their own legislation. - In some instances, a lodging guest in North Carolina will pay occupancy taxes collected by two different governmental entities.
+There are, however, many similarities in legislation passed in the last two decades. - In North Carolina, consumers always pay sales tax on the cost of their lodging in addition to occupancy tax.
+The sales taxes generated by accommodations amounts to many millions of additional dollars annually, all of which goes to state and local governments.
+Occupancy tax is also different from a prepared meals tax, which are levied by a few communities in North Carolina and governed by their own legislation. - In some instances, a lodging guest in North Carolina may pay occupancy taxes collected by two different governmental entities.
 A county may have an occupancy tax that covers all lodging properties in the entire county, and the city or town where the lodging is located may also have their own occupancy tax in addition to that county's tax. - Only one community in North Carolina has a total occupancy tax which exceeds 6%: Mecklenburg County, which has a separate 2% occupancy tax in addition to a base 6% tax.
-This additional tax was used to fund development of the NASCAR Hall of Fame in Charlotte.
+This additional tax was used to fund the development of the NASCAR Hall of Fame in Charlotte.

-- While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the mechanisms which enable the collection of the taxes and govern their administration and allocation vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for future occupancy tax legislation in order to create standards for such legislation.
+- While occupancy tax rates in North Carolina communities can be compared to those found in destinations in other states, the laws and mechanisms which enable the collection of the taxes and govern their allocation vary greatly from state to state. - The North Carolina House of Representatives adopted uniform provisions in 1997 as guidelines for future occupancy tax legislation in order to create standards for such legislation.
 (A current copy of these guidelines is included in this report.)
-However, these guidelines did not retroactively affect legislation enacted prior to 1997, and the amount of money allocated for tourism promotion and other tourism-related uses at the local level is still dictated by specific legislation.
+However, these guidelines did not retroactively affect legislation enacted prior to 1997, and the amount of money allocated for tourism promotion and other tourism-related uses at the local level is still dictated by specific local legislation.

-A Summary of Occupancy Taxes in North Carolina
+Summary of Occupancy Taxes in North Carolina

 Counties and cities or towns in North Carolina can both be enabled by the General Assembly to collect occupancy taxes.
 Of the 100 counties in the state, 81 have a county-wide tax on lodging within their boundaries.
 Nine other counties have no occupancy tax levied within them at either the county or municipal level, while an additional eight counties have only cities or towns that levy a tax.
-(Two counties are legislatively enabled to collect a tax but do not do so.)
+(Two counties are legislatively enabled to collect a county tax but do not do so.)
 There are also 99 cities and towns in the state which are legislatively enabled to collect an occupancy tax, typically in addition to a county-wide tax.

-While the state's Department of Revenue does not regularly report the total amount of occupancy tax collected across North Carolina, it is likely close to \$300 million annually.
-The most current available occupancy tax collection numbers from the North Carolina Department of Revenue for each county, city, and town in the state can typically be found here: https://partners.visitnc.com/tax-data.
+According to the Local Government Division of the North Carolina Department of Revenue, at least \$285 million in occupancy taxes were collected statewide at the local level in 2017-2018.
+The most current available occupancy tax collection revenue figures from the Department of Revenue for each county, city, and town in the state can typically be found online here: https://partners.visitnc.com/tax-data.